gyng/betabot/README.md

 To install a plugin from a URL:

-1. Run `rake install_plugin[http://www.example.com/myplugin.af84ad46.package.zip]`.
+1. Run `rake install_plugin[$MANIFEST_URL]`.
+An example can be installed using `rake install_plugin[https://raw.githubusercontent.com/gyng/betabot-example-plugin/master/manifest.json]`.
-2. Run `bundle install` to install plugin dependencies.
+2. Run `bundle install` to install plugin dependencies, if needed.
 3. If there is a running bot instance, `reload` to reload all plugins.

 ### Plugin development